hbctraining/variant_analysis/lessons/alignment_QC.md

 @PG     ID:MarkDuplicates       VN:2.8.0-SNAPSHOT       CL:picard.sam.markduplicates.MarkDuplicates INPUT=[/n/scratch3/users/${USER:0:1}/${USER}/variant_calling/alignments/syn3_normal_GRCh38.p7.query_sorted.bam] OUTPUT=/n/scratch3/users/${USER:0:1}/${USER}/variant_calling/alignments/syn3_normal_GRCh38.p7.remove_duplicates.bam METRICS_FILE=/home/${USER}/variant_calling/reports/picard/syn3_normal/syn3_normal.remove_duplicates_metrics.txt REMOVE_DUPLICATES=true    MAX_SEQUENCES_FOR_DISK_READ_ENDS_MAP=50000 MAX_FILE_HANDLES_FOR_READ_ENDS_MAP=8000 SORTING_COLLECTION_SIZE_RATIO=0.25 REMOVE_SEQUENCING_DUPLICATES=false TAGGING_POLICY=DontTag ASSUME_SORTED=false DUPLICATE_SCORING_STRATEGY=SUM_OF_BASE_QUALITIES PROGRAM_RECORD_ID=MarkDuplicates PROGRAM_GROUP_NAME=MarkDuplicates READ_NAME_REGEX=<optimized capture of last three ':' separated fields as numeric values> OPTICAL_DUPLICATE_PIXEL_DISTANCE=100 VERBOSITY=INFO QUIET=false VALIDATION_STRINGENCY=STRICT COMPRESSION_LEVEL=5 MAX_RECORDS_IN_RAM=500000 CREATE_INDEX=false CREATE_MD5_FILE=false GA4GH_CLIENT_SECRETS=client_secrets.json        PN:MarkDuplicates
 ```

-These program lines are added in the order that they are implemented, but does not include sorting commands.
+These program lines are added in the order that they are implemented.
+The @PG lines do not include sorting commands when using <code>Picard</code>, but does include the sorting commands when using <code>samtools</code>.
+It's not critical and all of the downstream analyses will work either way, but it is a difference to note.
 We can see that `bwa` was run first because it is in the `ID` and `PN` (Program Name) fields.
 We are provided the version number (`VN` field) and the exact command-line command that was used (`CL` field).
 This can all be really useful if you have to try to reproduce someone's work from an alignment file, but the scripts that were originally used to produce it aren't availible.

 Lastly, we can see the aligned reads after all of this metadata concerning the file.

 <details>
-<summary><b>Click here to see how to do this in <code>samtools</code></b></summary>
+<summary><b>Click here to see how to inspect BAM files in <code>samtools</code></b></summary>
 If we wanted to use <code>samtools</code> to view the BAM/SAM file, we would first need to make sure the <code>samtools</code> module is loaded (Note: that <code>samtools</code> does require <code>gcc</code> to be loaded as well:

 <pre>